-Many dog owners love the small size and portability of the Paw Pods.
+Many dog owners love the small size and portability of Paw Pods.
 Often a favorite for hotel room training and road trips, Paw Pods are great for a variety of challenging exercises and can mentally stimulate your dog.
-Some owners keep the set of four pods in their car for a quick grab-and-go training session at a local park.
+Some owners even keep a set of four pods in their car for a quick grab-and-go training session at a local park.

 Train Front Limb Targeting Using Pods

-Before you can ask your dog to front limb target, or to place his front paws on two of the pods on cue, you must be able to do front limb targeting (“toes”) on more stable and larger objects.
+Before you can ask your dog to front limb target, or to place their front paws on two of the pods on cue, you must be able to do front limb targeting (“toes”) on more stable and larger objects.
 You can use the luring method discussed in a previous blog or read on to learn about teaching it using offered behavior.

-Position yourself kneeling in front of a phone book or other low platform, such as a foam pad.
-Start by tossing a cooking across the room in front of you; the dog will go eat the treat and come trotting back to you as you are at his height.
-When he returns to check in with you, he will accidentally place his front feet on the object.
-There is not enough space between the object and you for the dog to place his front feet (and neck and head) so the dog is forced to stop with his front paws on the object.
+Kneel in front of a phone book or other low platform, such as a foam pad.
+Start by tossing a cookie across the room in front of you; and your dog will go eat the treat and come trotting back to you, since you are at their height.
+When they return to check in with you, they will accidentally place their front feet on the object.
+There is not enough space between the object and you for the dog to place their front feet (and neck and head), so they will be forced to stop with their front paws on the object.

-You’ll continue to generalize to more unstable and/or small equipment.
+You’ll continue to generalize to more unstable and/or smaller equipment.
 If you started with a phone book, progress to a foam balance pad, balance disc, and other unstable objects.
-Sometimes instead of saying your marker word “yes” for front paws on the object and then tossing the treat, say “yes” and treat the dog on the object for duration – and continue to give enough treats so your dog learns to stay on the object for longer periods - before giving the release word “ok" to indicate that your dog may dismount.
+Sometimes, instead of saying your marker word “yes” for front paws on the object and then tossing the treat, say “yes” and treat the dog on the object for duration.
+Continue to give enough treats so that your dog learns to stay on the object for longer periods, before giving the release word “ok" to indicate that your dog may dismount.

-After you have mastered “toes,” on other objects, put all four Paw Pods in a clump - the Paw Pods are positioned into a square made of four circles.
+After you have mastered “toes,” on other objects, put all four Paw Pods in a clump, positioned into a square made of four circles.
 Cue your dog for “toes.”
 Say “yes” and treat for front feet on any of the Paw Pods.
 Over time, your dog will learn to balance a paw on an individual paw pod center.
 Reduce to three pods and then two pods as your dog masters the technique.

-Train Hind Limb Targeting Using Pods
+Train Hindlimb Targeting Using Pods

-Similar to the front limb training progressions mentioned above, you can also teach hind limb targeting (“feet”) on objects using the luring method or the offered behavior method.
+Similar to the front limb training progressions mentioned above, you can also teach hindlimb targeting (“feet”) on objects using the luring method or the offered behavior method.

 Train All Four Paws

 Ask your dog to do front limb targeting (“toes”) and reward your dog with a treat.
-Then ask your dog to do hind limb targeting (“feet”).
-Strive for your dog to maintain his forelimbs on the front two pods.
-Treat your dog for getting all four paws on the pods!
+Then, ask them to do hindlimb targeting (“feet”).
+Strive for your dog to maintain their forelimbs on the front two pods.
+Treat them for getting all four paws on the pods!
 Repeat a few times.

 Alternative Configurations and Drills

 After you can do all four paws on the pods, you can expand your choreography!
-Try these skills:

-- Shake each paw individuallywhile keeping the other three paws on the pods.
+Shake each paw individuallywhile keeping the other three paws on the pods.
 Return the “shake” paw to the pod and shake a different paw.

-- Stack the Paw Pods on other equipment, such as a rocker board or step bench, before asking your dog to put two or four paws on the pods.
+Stack the Paw Pods on other equipment, such as a rocker board or step bench, before asking your dog to put two or four paws on the pods.

-- Mix and match equipment.
+Mix and match equipment.
 For example, use two Paw Pods for the forelimbs and a small inflatable, such as a disc or a ramp, for the hindlimbs.
 You can then do other skills such as tuck sits, stands, rock back sits, and so on!